 Try choosing a theme to help guide your makeover.
-It’s often easier to stick to a cohesive, consistent style when you have a theme to work with.
-Take a look through some outdoor design magazines or browse Pinterest for some great theme ideas and inspiration.
+It’s often easier to stick to a cohesive, consistent style when you have a theme.
+Take a look through some outdoor design magazines or browse Pinterest for great theme ideas and inspiration.

 Here are a few examples to get you started…

-What could be nicer than relaxing in your very own French-style courtyard?
-The following elements will help you feel like you’ve been transported to Paris every time you step outside:
+What could be nicer than relaxing in your very own traditional-style courtyard?
+The following elements will help you feel like you’ve been transported back in time every time you step outside: